 Expensive, not wall-mountable

-At the current hefty price tag of $899.99, the new ZenWiFi Pro ET12, as a 2-pack mesh, can be a bit of a disappointment or an excellent buy, depending on if you have gotten your house wired.
+At the current hefty price tag of $899.99, the new ZenWiFi Pro ET12, as a 2-pack mesh, can be a bit of a disappointment in cost over performance ratio or an excellent buy, depending on if you have gotten your house wired.

-In the latter case, which is the only case in which I’d recommend this mesh, you’ll get yourself one of the best Wi-Fi systems that will last you years in the future.
+In the latter case, which is recommended, you'll get yourself one of the best Wi-Fi systems that will last you years.